-Figure 10 shows the results on the mesh of $\Delta x = \Delta y = 1/128$ for the case of 18 sources.
 As we can see, the multiple sources based tomography yields a velocity model with much high resolution in comparison to the one-source based tomography.
 However, because the underlying velocity model is not simple, the first-arrival based tomography yields limited resolution.
 In terms of traveltimes, we compare that obtained by the direct eikonal solver with that obtained by the tomography algorithm at the point source $(x_s, y_s) = (0, -0.75)$ , and the two traveltimes are qualitatively similar.

-To further check if the solution will be improved by refining the mesh in general, we compute the $L^2$ -error (74) for the sinusoidal model in Figure 11.
-Similar to the linear model, the error decreases as we incorporate more measurements to the inverse problem by increasing the number of mesh points.
+To further check whether the solution will be improved by refining the mesh in general, we compute the $L^2$ -error (6.1) for the sinusoidal model in Figure 11.
+Similar to the linear model, the error decreases as we incorporate more measurements into the inverse problem by increasing the number of mesh points.